azeltov/aml-jupyter-notebook-runner/readme.md

 ```
 This environment is used in the pipeline env sections.
 If you create with different name update the job.yml and pipeline.yml for demos below to work.

+## STEPS TO KICK OFF PIPELINE AND SCHEDULE

 Create a single step job that runs command: papermill -k python train.ipynb